An introduction to the categorical p-adic Langlands program: Introduction

 \subsection{Motivation from Taylor--Wiles patching}

-Fargues has emphasised that the conjectures described in Section~\ref{subsec: FS} did not arise from attempting to ``copy and paste'' from the geometric Langlands program to the setting of the Fargues--Fontaine curve, but rather from a study of $p$-adic period morphisms, the $p$-adic geometry of Shimura varieties and Rapoport--Zink spaces, and the classical local Langlands correspondence (in particular the phenomena of $L$-packets and endoscopy).
-Similarly, while it may be possible to arrive at the conjectures presented here by an appropriate procedure of ``setting $\ell=p$ in the Fargues--Scholze conjecture'', we instead took a roundabout process over many years, largely motivated by considerations coming from $p$-adic automorphic forms and the Taylor--Wiles patching method.
+Fargues has emphasised that the conjectures described in Section~\ref{subsec: FS} did not arise by attempting to ``copy and paste'' from the geometric Langlands program to the setting of the Fargues--Fontaine curve, but rather from a study of $p$-adic period morphisms, the $p$-adic geometry of Shimura varieties and Rapoport--Zink spaces, and the classical local Langlands correspondence (in particular the phenomena of $L$-packets and endoscopy).
+Similarly, while it may be possible to arrive at the conjectures presented here by an appropriate procedure of ``setting $\ell=p$ in the Fargues--Scholze conjecture'', we instead came to them via a roundabout process over many years, largely motivated by considerations coming from the theory of $p$-adic automorphic forms and the Taylor--Wiles patching method.

 As well as its importance in shaping our ideas, the Taylor--Wiles patching method has suggested several important properties of the conjectural functors as in Conjecture~\ref{conj:main intro}, even in the case $\ell\ne p$.
-For example, the patching method suggests that the kernel of such a functor should be a genuine sheaf (rather than a complex thereof), a property that was not at all apparent in the first versions of the constructions of Ben-Zvi--Chen--Helm--Nadler and Zhu.
+For example, the patching method suggests that the ``integral kernel'' of such a functor should be a genuine sheaf (rather than a complex thereof), a property that was not at all apparent in the first versions of the constructions of Ben-Zvi--Chen--Helm--Nadler and Zhu.
 (There is also a strong connection between the Taylor--Wiles method and the classical $p$-adic local Langlands correspondence for~$\GL_2(\Qp)$, for which see~\cite{MR3732208}.)